-Below is the overall framework within which the University of Southern Maine will be educating students this fall.
+Below is the overall framework within which the University of Southern Maine will be educating students in the 2020–21 Academic Year:

-- Fall classes will be offered in an accessible combination of online, blended and face-to-face modalities, with more than 75 percent of all courses available online and through remote instruction.
+- Classes will be offered in an accessible combination of online, blended, and face-to-face modalities.
+(Please see below for descriptions of each modality.)
 Our campuses will feel and function differently this fall from what we have experienced in the past, with fewer people working and studying in person and more work happening off-site.

-- In-person attendance policies for fall courses will be relaxed such that students who must isolate or quarantine can continue their learning remotely without penalty.
-Students will be able to see their final class modalities (face-to-face, online, blended) in MaineStreet by July 17, and at least one week before classes begin we will post the final classroom assignments for all classes with a face-to-face component.
+- In-person attendance policies will be relaxed such that students who must isolate or quarantine can continue their learning remotely without penalty.
+Students will be able to see their final class modalities (face-to-face, online, blended) in MaineStreet.

 - Classroom capacities have been reduced to comply with current social-distancing guidelines: most class meetings will be held with 20 or fewer total students in spaces designed for much larger groups.
 Classes larger than 20 may be held outside in tents or in non-classroom spaces like Hannaford Hall or the Field House.
 Per state guidelines, no gatherings of more than 50 people are permitted.